-Minnesota Grown is a program that has a statewide partnership between the Minnesota Department of Agriculture and Minnesota producers of specialty crops and livestock.
-For over 30 years Minnesota Grown has become one of the largest directories to support over 1,000 farms and farmer’s markets.
+Minnesota Grown is a program created through a statewide partnership between the Minnesota Department of Agriculture and Minnesota producers of specialty crops and livestock.
+For over 30 years Minnesota Grown has become one of the largest directories to support over 1,000 farms and farmer’s markets in the state.

 This is obviously the time of year for pumpkins for Halloween, Thanksgiving, and the Holiday Season.
 Minnesota has over 140 farms across the state that produce pumpkins.
 Check out their directory at minnesotagrown.com/member-directory.
 They display an easily-navigable, interactive map that shows which farms are where, and what they have to offer.